How to use pandas for data analysis in python

 df = pd.read_excel('data.xlsx')

-• df.info(): Reveal column data types and identify potential missing values, crucial for data cleaning.
+• df.info(): Lists column types and missing values.

 filtered_data = df[df['column'] > 50]

-# Group data by 'category' and calculate the mean of the 'value' column for each group
+# Group by 'category' and calculate the mean

 df.groupby('category')['value'].mean()